whatsupcoders/Neumorphism/README.md

 <element name='neulabel' src='../../../../../../label.hml'></element>
 ```

-2. Now we need use the tag named "neulabel" and define the parameters like icon and Text as shown below.
+2. Now we need use the tag named "neulabel" and define the parameters like icon and text as shown below.

 Usage:
 ```html